muhamed-hassan/muhamed-hassan/README.md

 by adhering to the most common software practices and standards.

 - Worked in an Agile environments using Scrum as a software development process.
-- Worked with international teams/clients based in different locations like Middle East, Europe and USA using both my native language and in English.
+- Worked with international teams/clients based in different locations like Middle East, Europe and USA.
 - Worked with various business domains like commercial insurance, ERP (HRMS) and others.

 <!--